margauxlep/project-clezemath/index.md

 Our first question was to see if we can spot an augmentation of quotes talking about firearms or gun violence in the days following a mass shooting.
 To this end, we subsetted all the quotes from the Quotebank data containing the **words 'gun', 'firearm', 'shoot', 'terrorist', 'terrorism'**.
 By plotting this subset together with the occurences of mass shootings, this is the **timeline** we get :

 !INSERT timeline quotes/shootings

-This plot shows us several interesting things.
-For example, the largest peak in fatalities happens around october 2017.
-It is followed by the second largest peak in quotes talking about guns.
-We can also see that the peak of quotes is generally maximal two days after the shooting.

-### Correlation between mass shootings and number of quotes
- To show that there is an association between the occurences of mass shootings (in orange) and the number of quotes in our subset (in blue), we performed a Pearson correlation test between the number of quotes in the subset and the number of days since the last shooting.
-This revealed a highly significant (p-value << 0.05) **negative correlation** between the number of quotes on a given day and the days since the last shooting.
-This was the expected result: **the more days since the last shooting, the rarer the quotes talking about guns and firearms**.

 ## Zoom on 2018 : Influence of the number of fatalities on the count of quotes